-Understanding that students and parents may be experiencing anxiety or nervousness as they arrive, significant collaboration occurs between Open Sky staff associated with the admissions, transportation, field and operations, Family Services, and medical teams to welcome students and their loved ones with support, empathy, and compassion.
+Understanding that students and parents may be experiencing anxiety or nervousness as they arrive, significant collaboration occurs between Open Sky staff associated with the Admissions, Intake, Field, Operations, Family Services, and Medical teams to welcome students and their loved ones with support, empathy, and compassion.

-Often, a student’s first point of contact is with a two-person team of Open Sky’s transport specialists, who meet the student with smiles, compassion, and a bottle of water – crucial ingredients for a welcoming start to the Open Sky program.
-The transport specialists share the arrival day plan and provide support until the student meets their team in the field.
+Often, a student’s first point of contact is with a two-person team of Open Sky’s intake specialists, who meet the student with smiles, compassion, and a bottle of water – crucial ingredients for a welcoming start to the Open Sky program.
+The intake specialists share the arrival day plan and provide support until the student meets their team in the field.

-“We take to heart in the fact that as transport specialists, we can set the tone for a student’s experience here,” says Rick Crawford, Open Sky’s Transportation Director.
+“We take to heart in the fact that as intake specialists, we can set the tone for a student’s experience here,” says Rick Crawford, Open Sky’s Intake Director.
 “We’re supportive, empathetic, intuitive, and our hearts are in it 100%.
 This is the culture of Open Sky; it is felt from the moment you begin this journey and become part of the Open Sky family.”

 Open Sky’s goal is to get the student into the field as soon as possible so that they can start easing into their new surroundings and meet their team – those with whom they will be sharing their journey.